 DCJS will consider requests to support attendance at appropriate national training conferences.
 Applicants must document that the requested training is needed and is unavailable within the state.
 Registration expenses should be detailed in the "Supplies and Other Expenses" category.
+DCJS will approve requests for funds to support out-ofstate travel, or airfares to attend training conferences, with adequate justification.
+Applicants should demonstrate that attendance is cost effective and will facilitate essential improvements in service delivery.
 Further details about some national training conferences can be found at a number of sites including: